gh-productivity-workshops/PetSpotR/docs/4-bicep.md

     ```
 3. You can visit +++https://portal.azure.com+++ to see the resources being deployed under your new `build-lab` resource group.
     ![Azure resources](./images/17-azureportal.png)

+    You will need to navigate to Subscriptions --> YOUR_SUB_NAME --> Deployments to see the in-progress deployment.

 ### 4.3 Configure your cluster